 Here are a few methods that you can implement to keep rats out of your garage.
 These methods will help minimize the risk of infestation occurring in your garage in the first place.

 - Avoid storing food or still water.
 It’s important that there isn’t anything in your garage that will attract rats.
 They have the capability of smelling food no matter how well you package it.

 - Clean your garage.
 Ensure that your garage is well swept and there aren’t any obstructions that can be used by small animals for shelter.

 - Check the attic.
-A lot of rat infestations start at the attic.
+A lot of rat infestations start in the attic.
 Ensure that you trim any overhanging branches that are close to your roof.
 Rats use these as pathways into your attic.

 - Hire a Rat Exterminator.
 This is perhaps the most effective method you could use to get rid of rats in your attic.
 A professional pest control expert has the necessary skills, equipment and knowledge to get rid of rats out of your garage for good.